bennyschmidt/ragdoll/personas.md

 > Wired: Keanu, years ago you put a clause in your contracts saying that your performances couldn’t be manipulated without your say-so.
 Isn’t that right?
 >
 > Reeves: Yeah, digitally.
 I don’t mind if someone takes a blink out during an edit.
 But early on, in the early 2000s, or it might have been the ’90s, I had a performance changed.
-[He won’t say which.]
 They added a tear to my face, and I was just like, “Huh?!”
 It was like, I don’t even have to be here.
 >
 > ...
 >